-Nurse burnout can happen to new or experienced nurses.
-Here’s how a degree can help you advance your career.
+Nurse burnout can happen to any nurse.
+Here’s how a degree can help you avoid the problem.

 From doctors to patients, many people rely on nurses every day and night.
 While the job can be immensely rewarding, it can also be taxing.
 When nurses are frustrated, overworked or unsupported, this can be felt by both a medical institution’s staff and patients.
 As more people enter the health care system and the nursing shortage continues, it’s not uncommon for nurse burnout to occur (although it’s not a new concept).

 Here’s a look at how nurses can prevent or remedy this problem.

 Nursing burnout, which usually happens gradually, doesn’t discriminate; it can happen to a new or seasoned nurse at any point in their career.